davep/davep.github.com/content/2026-02-20-five-days-with-copilot.md

 experienced is bringing code to you where they've used an agent as their pair buddy.

+## The overall impression

+Now I'm at the end of the process, and using the result of this experiment to write this post[^4], I feel better informed about what these tools offer, and the pitfalls I need to be mindful of.
+Sometimes it wasn't a terrible way of working.
+For example, on the first day I started with this, at one point on a chilly but sunny Sunday afternoon, I was sat on the sofa MacBook on lap, guiding an AI to write code, while petting the cat, watching the birds in the garden enjoy the content of the feeder, all while chatting with my partner.

+That's not a terrible way to write code.

+On the other hand, as I said earlier, I missed the flow state.
+I *love* getting lost in code or a few hours and this is not that.
+I also found the constant loop of prompt, wait, review, test, repeat, really quite exhausting.

+As best as I can describe it: it feels like the fast food of software development.
+It gets the job done, it gets it done fast, but it's really not fulfilling.

+At the end of the process I have a really useful tool, 100% "built with AI", under my guidance, which lets me *actually* be creative and build things I do create by hand.
+That's not a bad thing, I can see why this is appealing to people.
+On the other hand the process of building that tool was pretty boring and, for want of a better word... soulless.

+## Conclusion

+As I write this I have about 24 hours of access to GitHub Copilot Pro left.
+It seems this experiment used up my preview time and triggered a *"looks like you're having fun, now you need to decide if you want to buy it"* response.
+That's fair.

+So now I'm left trying to decide if I want to pay to keep it going.
+At the level I've been using it at for building BlogMore it looks like it costs
+$10/mth.
+That actually isn't terrible.
+I spent more than that on other hobbies and other forms of entertainment.
+So, if I can work within the bounds of that tier, it's probably worth it.

+What I'm not sure about yet is if I want to.
+It's been educational, I can 100% see how and where I'd use this for work (and would of course expect an employer to foot the bill for it or a similar tool), and I can also see how and where I might use it to quickly build a personal-use tool to enable something more human-creative.

+Ultimately though I think I'm a little better informed thanks to this process, and better aware of some of the wins people claim, and also better informed so that I can be rightly incredulous when faced with some of the wilder claims.

 [^1]: Amusingly I [uncovered another
     bug](https://github.com/davep/blogmore/issues/117) while writing this
     post.